SitaoZ/featurExtract/README.md

 # Overview

 The featurExtract is python package for bioinformatics.
-The packages contains five subcommands.
+The packages contains two executable command programs.
-The create subcommand is used for creating database. promoter subcomand is used for extracting promoter sequence. uORF subcomand is used for extracting upstream open reading frames sequence.
-UTR subcomand is used for extracting untranslated region sequence.
+The first executable program is featurExtract including nine subroutines termed create, gene, promoter, UTR, uORF, CDS, dORF, exon, intron, intergenic.
+The create subroutine is used for creating database.
+The promoter subroutine is used for extracting promoter sequence. uORF subroutine is used for extracting upstream open reading frames sequence.
+UTR subroutine is used for extracting untranslated region sequence.
-CDS subcomand is used for extracting coding sequence.
+CDS subroutine is used for extracting coding sequence.intergenic subroutine is used for extracting intergenic sequence between two genes.
+The second executable program is genBankExtract including four subroutines termed gene, CDS, rRNA, tRNA.

-## Brief introduction of format package
+## Brief introduction of featurExtract package

-1. **Install** <br>
+### Install
+    Two way offer to install featurExtract module.
+    **install command line** <br>
     ```bash
     pip install featurExtract
     # other